KALU-KELECHI-GABRIEL/AyoAyoGame-mancala/README.md

 ## How can I thank you?

+Hi there,

-Hi, you can help by staring the github repo :-) .
+you can help by staring the github repo :smile: .
 You can also share the link for this repository on Twitter or HackerNews?
-I would love the attention :-).
+I would love the attention :grin: .
 Help Spread the word!

 Don't forget to [follow my blog](http://osemeodigie.com)!